akshayjpatil/storybook-addon-semantic-version/README.md

 You should now be able to view your main storybook at `http://localhost:3000/root/storybook`

 _Note: You can deploy your entire dist folder to a storage bucket online and make it available through a DNS_

+_WARN: If you don't store the dist folder somewhere and you accidentally delete it, you'll loose all your previously built versions.
+And you'll have only the latest versions.
+You'll then need to clear the refs.generated.ts and versions.json from your .storybook folder becasue those will become invalid at this point._

 ## Contributing: